Welcome to today's edition of the Rush 24-7 podcast.

 By the way, somebody sent me a note during the break saying I mispronounced Sonia Sotomayor's name.

-That her name is actually pronounced Sonia Sotomayor.
+that her name is actually pronounced Sonia Sotomayor.

-Uh not as in mayor, it's spelled S-O-T-O-M-A-Y-O-R.
+Not as in mayor, spelled S-O-T-O-M-A-Y-O-R.

 These guys all pronounce it Sotomayor, as I did, but I'm told it's pronounced Sotomayor.